 Senior cat health problems are a major concern among a growing number of people with older felines at home.
 Let's look at several of the major medical problems that may develop in older cats.
+But first, how old is old?

 When is my cat considered senior?